PhantomInsights/covid-19/README.md

 total_cases = len(df)
 ```

-We pivot the table, we will use the gender as our columns and the state as our index.
+We will pivot the table, the gender will be our columns and the state wil be our index.

 ```python
 pivoted_df = df.pivot_table(
     index="estado", columns="sexo", aggfunc="count")
 ```

-From this MultiIndex `DataFrame` we will add two columns to the age column.
-These columns will have the total percentage of each state and gender.
+We will add two new columns to this `DataFrame`, one for each gender percentage.
+This way we will know the total percentage of gender by state.

+*Note: These new columns can be added to any other column.
+We choose the first one (edad).*

 ```python
 pivoted_df["edad", "female_percentage"] = np.round(